Do you worry if you know enough English test vocabulary for the IELTS or TOEFL exam?

 • a video slideshow overview, as well as individual lesson explanations

-• pdf downloads of reading materials, practice worksheets, a crossword puzzle, and vocabulary exercises
+• pdf downloads of reading materials, practice worksheets, crossword puzzles, and vocabulary exercises

-and live Question & Answer sessions arranged with course participants.
+and live Question & Answer sessions to clarify any difficulties

 These courses are designed for people who have already studied some English but need to learn more vocabulary, comprehension, and writing skills for a major exam like the IELTS or TOEFL, to prepare for English university studies, or to get the job they want.